Part One - Caelan's Sowing of Seeds

 “On the contrary!”
 She argued.
 “I have been watching your body language closely, and it has told me many things about you.
 You may not say much, but your body speaks volumes.”

-Once again, I saw no need to comment, and turned back to the bookcase behind me in search of a distraction, more so than a read.
+Once again, I saw no need to comment and turned back to the bookcase behind me, more in search of a distraction and less a read.

 “I am making you very uncomfortable.”
 She continued.
 “And you are unsure of how to act.”

-“You are a very good people reader.”
-I replied, as she had been very right.
+“You are an excellent people reader,” I replied, as she had been very right.

 “I have to be.
 I am royalty.
-While we are highly respected by most, there are some that would disagree with our methods, and would do us harm.
+While we are highly respected by most, some would disagree with our methods and would like to do us harm.
 Reading people is the best way to discover one’s true intentions.”

 The royal family of our kind was, in all ways, the law.
-Keeping the rest of us in line, and honourable toward the humankind was their sole role.
-Most adhered to, and respected them greatly.
+Keeping the rest of us in line and honourable toward humankind was their sole role.
+Most adhered to and respected them greatly.
 Any who did not, or broke the rules, were dealt with accordingly.

-Feeling that she was watching me closely once more, I bent down and selected a factual book about vampires. ′The Truth About the Shadow Lurkers.′ Shadow lurkers?
+Feeling that she was watching me closely once more, I bent down and selected a factual book about vampires. ’The Truth about the Shadow Lurkers.’
+Read the title.
+Shadow lurkers?
 How curious.

-Several hours slipped by, and I continued to read the book I had officially named as ‘The Book of Utter Nonsense.’
+Several hours slipped by, as I continued to read the book I had officially named ‘The Book of Utter Nonsense.’

-In it, the writer had described my kind as never aging, and immortal.
-He had validated this statement, saying that one can be ‘turned’, and that any human turned would remain as he was for all of eternity.
-In another chapter that supposedly contained facts about our behaviour and other mannerisms, he had explained that we were a violent and unpredictable race that possessed an inability to care about the ‘Fragility of humans.’, and, because we were technically ‘dead’, we lacked the ability to reproduce, and so, to expand our people, we would victimise humans, and bite them.
+In it, the writer had described my kind as never aging and immortal.
+He had validated this statement, saying that one can be ‘turned’, and that any human having done so, would remain as he was for all of eternity.
+In another chapter that supposedly contained facts about our behaviour and other mannerisms, he had explained that we were a violent and unpredictable race, that possessed an inability to care about the ‘Fragility of humans.’, and because we were technically ‘dead’, we could not reproduce, and so, to expand our people, we would victimise humans, and bite them.
 They would then suffer a long and painful transition.
-He had also written that we were night walkers, simply because we would burn to ash if the sun caught us unawares.
+He had also written that we were nightwalkers simply because we would burn to ash if the sun caught us unawares.

-In actual fact, our race was, and could do none of those things.
-We were not never aging and immortal, we did, in fact age at the same rate as a human, and we were certainly not immortal.
+Our race was not and could do none of those things.
+We were not immortal, we did, in fact, age at the same rate as humans.
 There was an end to our timeline, just like any other living organism.

 One also could not be ‘turned’.
 There was no such term.
-Vampires were conceived in the exact same manner as humans, and by vampirirc parents who loved each other.
-Therefore, we did not lack the ability to reproduce by any means.
+Vampires were conceived like humans, and by vampiric parents who loved each other.
+Therefore, we were not infertile by any means.
 Nor were we dead.
-We were warm blooded creatures just like humans, and other mammals.
+We were warm-blooded creatures, just like humans.
 Our hearts beat, pumping normal, red blood through us, and we possessed emotions, once again, just like all humans and animals.
-We suffered in life, just like they did.
+We suffered in life, just as they did.

-As for our inability to function during the day, it too, was a fallacy.
-One thing was known, we certainly did not turn to dust in the sun.
-All vampires could function during the day, if they so desired.
-It was simply an excruciatingly slow torture.
-The sun could do no worse then burn our pale skin, blind us, cause migraines and dizziness which would lead to becoming violently ill.
-Since no being desires slow torture, or being ill for all time, we chose to live during the night, when we can function without hindrances.
-Dying from simply being caught by the sun was an impossibility, unless it was by dehydration, or third-degree burns.
-Even humans could die from that.
+As for our inability to function during the day, it too was a fallacy.
+We certainly did not turn to dust in the sun.
+All vampires could function during the day if they so desired.
+It was simply an excruciating, torturous thing to do.
+The sun could do no worse than burn our pale skin, blind us, cause migraines and dizziness which would lead to becoming violently ill.
+Since no sane person desires slow torture or being ill for all time, we choose to live during the night when we can function without hindrances.
+Dying from simply being caught by the sun was an impossibility unless it was by dehydration or third-degree burns.
+Even humans and other mammals could die from that.

-The only thing that could not be explained, was our extra need for blood.
-No vampire really knew why this was the case.
-It was never really questioned or researched either.
+The only thing that could not be explained was our extra need for blood.
+We know that in our saliva, there is an enzyme that prevents the clotting of the blood.
+No vampire knew why this was the case.
+It was never questioned or researched either.
 After all, why question something that simply is?

-Lastly, vampires were not once humans.
-Our race has existed alongside the humans since the dawning of time.
+Finally, vampires were not once human.
+Our race has existed alongside humans since the dawning of time.